 vecindad; vecindad civil

-Thus, persons having vecindad civil común are subject to the provisions of the Civil Code (Código Civil), while those having vecindad civil foral o especial are governed by local law.
+Thus, persons under vecindad civil común are subject to the provisions of the Civil Code (Código Civil), while those having vecindad civil foral o especial are governed by local law.
 In that regard, when acquiring Spanish nationality, new citizens must state whether they choose to be governed by the Civil Code (acogerse a la vecindad civil común) or by local law.
-And perhaps it should perhaps be noted here that, although often used interchangeably, strictly speaking the term Derecho foral applies to the local law of the Basque Country and Navarre, while local law in Catalonia, Aragon, the Balearic Islands and Galicia is often referred to as Derecho especial.
+And perhaps it should be noted that although the expression Derecho foral is often used to denote all areas of Spain having their own civil law, strictly speaking it refers solely to the local law of the Basque Country and Navarre, while the local law in force in Catalonia, Aragon, the Balearic Islands, and Galicia is known as Derecho especial.